taetscher/interactiveICARUS/index.md

                             the Agenda 2030's Sustainable Development Goals (SDGs).
 However, many scientific contributions in this domain, focusing on unexploited capacities, rely on future technological progress and therefore project prospective potentials.
-Yet, the SDGs were designed to tackle current global challenges.
+Yet, the SDGs were designed to tackle current global challenges.<br>
                             For some of the indicators of sustainability introduced with the SDGs, it is still unclear how reliable data can efficiently be generated.
 Therefore, this study examines current technological capabilities and their potential contribution to overcoming a